 Follow the below-mentioned points while attempting the exam:

-CBSE issued the CTET Paper 2 admit card on August 18, 2023 at ctet.nic.in.
+CBSE will issue the CTET Paper 2 admit card on the official website at ctet.nic.in.
 Candidates must first obtain their hall ticket from the official website and then leave for the exam centre.
 Follow the given steps to download their CTET Paper 2 admit card:

-The officials will upload the CTET Paper 2 answer key a few days after the successful completion of the online test.
-It will allow applicants to evaluate the answers to the questions asked during their shifts.
-Once the tentative answer key gets released, applicants can check these responses after logging in and raise objections if any corrections are required.
+The official website will upload the CTET Paper 2 answer key after the successful completion of the test.
+It allowed applicants to evaluate the answers to the questions asked during their shifts.
+After the answer key was released, applicants could check these responses after logging in and raise objections if any corrections were required.

-The CBSE then reviews all of the raised objections and makes corrections if they discover a valid error.
-The board will then release the final CTET answer key.
+The CBSE then reviewed all of the raised objections and made corrections if they discovered a valid error.
+The board then released the final CTET answer key.

-The Central Board of Secondary Education will release the CTET Paper 2 result 2023 after the release of the answer key.
-The CTET result will be available on the official website – ctet.nic.in.
+The Central Board of Secondary Education will release the CTET Paper 2 result 2025, after the release of the answer key.
+The CTET result is available on the official website – ctet.nic.in.
 Candidates who pass the CTET exam will be considered for teaching positions all around the country.
 Furthermore, CBSE issues pass certificates to all the candidates who clear the exam.

 The minimum score needed to pass the exam is known as the cut-off marks.
 The CTET Paper 2 cut-off can change depending on the number of candidates who appeared for the exam, their performance, exam difficulty, and candidates’ category.
 The minimum passing scores for the General, OBC, SC and ST categories are listed below: